 Know Your Rights

-Understand what constitutes illegal debt collection harassment and the steps you can take to protect yourself.
+Understand what constitutes illegal collection harassment and creditor harassment — and the steps you can take to protect yourself under federal law.

 Definition